 All hospital corridors are equipped with handrails and safety platforms to provide stability and support to weakened patients in need of care.

 The hospital also has prayer rooms for men and women that combine modern and traditional design, furnished with brightly-colored luxurious rugs, adorned with exquisite Islamic patterns.

-One of the most important sections in the hospital is the main kitchen.
-It’s divided into several stations: all food reception units, meal preparation units (the food is divided into meat, chicken, fish, pastries, vegetables and special diets), and the cooking station (which includes barbecue and cooking devices).
+One of the most important sections of the hospital is the main kitchen.
+It’s divided into several stations: all food reception units, meal preparation units (the food is divided into meat, chicken, fish, pastries, vegetables, and special diets), and the cooking station (which includes barbecue and cooking devices).
 The meals are delivered to the wards in special carts designed to preserve food temperature.